Counselling

 Rates and Insurance

-My hourly rate is $140 (includes 15% HST), and can be paid either by cash, cheque, or E-transfer.
+My hourly rate is $150 and can be paid either by cash, cheque, or E-transfer.
 If you are paying by E-transfer, please arrange your online banking prior to the appointment so that the transaction can be made at the time of the session.
 Most insurance plans now reimburse for mental health services provided by Counselling Therapists, but it is best to check with your provider to confirm.
-I am able to direct-bill through Blue Cross, Greenshield, and Canada Life.
+I am able to direct-bill through Blue Cross and Greenshield.

 Please give 24 hours’ notice for cancellations and reschedules.
 Your appointment time is booked for you, and is therefore not available for someone else.
 A fee of $90.00 will be applied to all late cancellations (with very few exceptions).